taphost/c64/README.md

 - A fast navigation index
 - Pointers to relevant sections

-The LLM may request: "Give me section XYZ of PRG.txt".
+The LLM may request: "Give me section XYZ of c64prg.txt".

 ## Intended Use